Mirgahney/mirgahney.github.io/content/authors/admin/_index.md

     date_end: 2019-12-31
     summary: |
       Responsibilities include:
       - Led the development of text-based analytics solutions and dashboards for customer textual feedback and comments.
-This project reduced manual work and enabled clients to make quick data-driven decisions.
+This project reduced manual work by 43%, and enabled clients to make quick data-driven decisions.
-      - Handled strategy, product development, and client partnerships.
+      - Managed strategy, product development, and client partnerships, including landing Zain, a major multinational telecommunications company, as an ongoing client.
       - Currently supporting the development of the next solution with cutting-edge LLMs and RAG technologies.

   -  position: Marketing Intelligence Specialist, Sudani